 Apple's iPads are some of the best tablets around.
 And with a range of models at various price points, there's something for everyone.
-Here we've rounded up the best Cyber Monday iPad deals available right now, including substantial savings on the new iPad (8th Generation), iPad Mini, iPad Air and iPad Pro.
+Here we've rounded up the best iPad deals, including substantial savings on the new iPad (8th Generation), iPad Mini, iPad Air and iPad Pro.

 Deals on Apple devices are quite hard to come by due to high demand, but we've done the bargain-hunting so you don't have to!
 Below you'll find the today's cheapest iPad prices online.

 Apple recently unveiled the new iPad Pro 2021, including a range-topping version with a super-bright 12.9-inch Mini LED display and up to 2TB of storage.
 Prefer something cheaper?
 Make a beeline for our best tablet deals page for bargain Android and Fire tablets.

 Now, which iPad deal is best for you?

 Amazon is offering a huge discount on the latest iPads Air (4th gen), including a chunk off the 64GB model with wi-fi and cellular support.
 You'll also find discounts on some of the older iPads at Amazon, so it's worth having a nose around.View Deal

 Amazon's latest cyber sale includes a small but welcome saving on the iPad Mini.
 This model features the latest Apple A12 chip and iOS software, a 7.9-inch screen, wi-fi connectivity and 64GB storage.View Deal